Moroni and Nephi

 Second, the history published in the 1842 Times and Seasons was not written by, and probably not dictated by, Joseph Smith.
 Instead, it was compiled by his scribes beginning in 1838.

-Of course, this raises the question, why would the scribes think it was Nephi who first visited Joseph and not Moroni?
+But why would the scribes think it was Nephi who first visited Joseph and not Moroni?

 The answer could be that they knew Joseph had multiple encounters with both Moroni and Nephi.